flutter/website/src/docs/development/add-to-app/index.md

 - Auto-build and import the Flutter module by adding a Flutter SDK hook to your Gradle script; or
-- Build your Flutter module into a generic [Android AAR](https://developer.android.com/studio/projects/android-library)
+- Build your Flutter module into a generic [Android AAR](https://developer.android.com/studio/projects/android-library).
-- Android Studio Android/Flutter co-editing and module creation/import wizard
+- Android Studio Android/Flutter co-editing and module creation/import wizard.
-- Java and Kotlin host apps supported
+- Java and Kotlin host apps supported.
+- Flutter modules can use [Flutter plugins](https://pub.dev/flutter) to interact with the platform.
+Android plugins should be [migrated to the V2 plugins APIs](/docs/development/packages-and-plugins/plugin-api-migration) for best add-to-app correctness.
+- Support for Flutter debugging and Stateful Hot Reload by using `flutter attach` from IDEs or the command line to connect to an app containing Flutter

 ### Add to iOS applications
 - Auto-build and import the Flutter module by adding a Flutter SDK hook to your CocoaPods and to your Xcode build phase; or
-- Build your Flutter module into a generic [iOS Framework](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPFrameworks/Concepts/WhatAreFrameworks.html)
+- Build your Flutter module into a generic [iOS Framework](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPFrameworks/Concepts/WhatAreFrameworks.html).
-- Objective-C and Swift host apps supported
+- Objective-C and Swift host apps supported.

-### Android and iOS
-- Flutter modules can use [Flutter plugins](https://pub.dev/flutter) to interact with the platform
+- Flutter modules can use [Flutter plugins](https://pub.dev/flutter) to interact with the platform.
-- Flutter modules support Stateful Hot Reload by using `flutter attach` from IDEs or the command line to connect to an app containing Flutter
+- Support for Flutter debugging and Stateful Hot Reload by using `flutter attach` from IDEs or the command line to connect to an app containing Flutter

 See our [add-to-app GitHub Samples repository](https://github.com/flutter/samples/tree/master/experimental/add_to_app) for sample projects in Android and iOS that import a Flutter module for UI.